-Apart from the famous Terracotta temples and its various art forms, there are few other interesting things that we saw at Bishnupur Town.
+Apart from the famous Terracotta temples and its various art forms, there are few other interesting things that we saw in Bishnupur Town.

 Things to do in Bishnupur

 The Dalmadal canon is a canon that is preserved near Chinnamasta and is supposed to have protected the town from the attacks of Marathas.
 It is a usual canon that may not carry too much value for the visitor but I guess it carries a lot of emotional value for the people of Bishnupur as they owe their survival to this.